frontend/toolbox/assets/components/doc/navigation.md

 # Navigation tests

-To be sure that all the interactions implemented in your project works, **the navigation tests are the best way to keep everything under control**.
+To be sure that all the interactions implemented in your project work, **the navigation tests are the best way to keep everything under control**.

 For navigation testing, we are using [CasperJS](http://casperjs.org/).
-This tool is pretty easy to use and you can do almost everything that a normal user can do.
+This tool is pretty easy to use and you can do almost everything that a human using your website can do.

 For example :